kuv2707/he-plus-plus/README.md

 operators of same precedence are evaluated right to left instead of left to right

 * unassigned array is not cleaned up when scope is exited
-* empty array declaration crashes interpreter
+* line numbers in error messages are not correct
-* line numbers in error messages are not correct sometimes
+* lexer is crap